jep-capital-devs/devtest_backend/README.md

 * Create a fresh database
 * serve your application locally however you see fit
 * update the .env file to allow the application to work
-* run setup_script.sh in the bin directory.
+* run setup_script.sh located in the bin directory (do not move this file anywhere).
 * Navigate to http://YOUR_URL/admin/themes
 * You will be prompted to login, once done activate the theme
 * Begin working on the site